Pir Husayn Chubani

 A contemporary princely scene from Isfahan, during the last period of Chobanid control.
 Mu'nis al-ahrar Frontipiece, Isfahan, 1341.

-Pir Husayn Chubani was a Chobanid Amir and governor of the region of Fars from 1339 to 1342.
+Pir Husayn Chubani (Amīr Pīr Ḥusayn b.
+Shaykh Maḥmūd b.
+Chopān) was a Chobanid Amir and governor of the region of Fars from 1339 to 1342.
 He was one of the four sons of Shaikh Mahmoud, who had been Chobanid Governor of Armenia and Georgia until 1327, himself son of Chupan.

-Governorship of Fars and Isfahan (1339-1342)
+Governorship of Fars and Isfahan (1339–1342)

 Following Abu Sa'id's death in 1335, Ilkhanid power disintegrated.
-Pir Husayn Chubani was appointed by the puppet Ilkhanid ruler Suleiman Khan (r.1339-1343) as the suzerain of southern Iran, particularly the Fars and Isfahan regions.
-The Chobanids firmly controlled Isfahan at that time, until the takeover of the city by the Injuid Abu Ishaq Inju in 1342.
+Pir Husayn Chubani was appointed by the puppet Ilkhanid ruler Suleiman Khan (r.
+1339–1343) as the suzerain of southern Iran, particularly the Fars and Isfahan regions.
+The Chobanids firmly controlled Isfahan at that time, and would remain in place until the takeover of the city by the Injuid Abu Ishaq Inju in 1342.

+In 740/1339–40, Pīr Ḥusayn jointly ruled Shiraz with Jalāl al-Dīn Masʿūd Shāh, who remained highly popular with the local population, and they issued anonymous gold dinars together.
 Pir Husayn Chubani was once ejected from Fars, but was able to retake control of the region in 1340, after a Chobanid victory against the Jalayirids near Maraga on 26 June 1340.
 He recaptured Shiraz in November/December 1340.
 He did so with the help of the Muzaffarid Mubariz al-Din Muhammad, whom he rewarded by giving him the Governorship of Kerman.